Virtnet/ltw-what2watch/README.md

 **index.php** - The main page of the website.
 - **sort.php** - Sends a query to the database by selected genre and retrieve movies in random order from database.
 - **trailerinfo.php** - Gets movie information and shows inside Bootstrap modal in case movie is cliked in the main page (image movie,title movie) is valid also for the carousel..
-- **js/alljs.js** - Logo animation,AJAX requests and localStorage to keep the value of selected genre and scroll down animation to the section of the movies when button "Show other movies" is clicked.
+- **js/alljs.js** - Logo animation,AJAX requests using JQuery and localStorage to keep the value of selected genre and scroll down animation to the section of the movies when button "Show other movies" is clicked.
 - **logout.php** - The logout option will be presented inside the main page of the website at the header section (index.php,header.php) if the admin is logged in. if the lougout button will be clicked ,it will destory the session variables and destory the current session.